Skincare as Self-Care, Beauty @ Home 2.0

 Skinimilism: Subtle is the new skin buzzword

 The “no makeup” makeup look is here to stay.
 Many of us got to see our naked faces on a regular basis during COVID, and a lot of us came to find that not wearing all the makeup brought surprising skin results and a new appreciation of natural beauty.
-The naked look is here to stay.
+Although this link to natural beauty cannot compare to having natural skin and natural skincare, the naked look is here to stay.
 There is going to be more of a marrying of skincare and makeup going forward, where healthy looking skin is the spotlight.
 Look for words like “glow” — moisturizing oils and active ingredients in cosmetic products.
 Gone are the days of cakey foundation and contoured cheekbones.
 Hallelujah!
 Opt for lighter and more breathable coverage, with cream-based concealers and balms that impart a healthy glow.

 Using one product rather than multiple ones to achieve the same result cuts on waste and reduces the risk of irritation and sensitivity to the skin.
 Look for products with more than one active, standout ingredient: hyaluronic acid (plumping), azelaic acid (resurfacing), niacinamide (calming).
 I’m a big fan of Tatcha’s, The Dewey Resurfacing and Plumping Serum, available at Sephora, $88.